 The Standard+Case approach to response management

-Here is an exciting new approach to categorising and resolving any sort of activity "tickets", such as requests (including incidents) on a service desk, problems, or changes.
-It is called Standard+Case until somebody comes up with a better name.
-I know there is so much to read these days, but if you have anything to do with service support or change management, read this.
-It'll change your year.
+Here is an exciting new approach to categorising and resolving any sort of response "tickets", such as requests or incidents on a service desk, problems, or changes.

 Standard+Case is a synthesis of our conventional "Standard" process-centric approach to responding, with Case management, a discipline well-known in industry sectors such as health, social work, law and policing.
 This description is written from the perspective of Service Management within the IT industry (so please excuse some ITSM jargon), but it can be applied anywhere.